Bribery and Kickbacks

 Our Qui Tam lawyers can help you file a lawsuit to stop the fraud - and we can help you recover up to 30 percent of the money from a favorable outcome.

-The attorneys at Gordon & Partners have received professional accolades for their work representing clients in West Palm Beach, Martin County, Stuart, Pembroke Pines, Miami and throughout Florida.
+The attorneys at Gordon & Partners have received professional accolades for their work representing clients in West Palm Beach, Martin County, Stuart, Pembroke Pines and throughout Florida.